chulwonchae/chulwonchae/README.md

 • Brokered and traded various over-the-counter (OTC) energy products and pioneered the launch of the industry's first emissions brokerage service in Korea

 #### 🔭Jan 2017 – Aug 2018 : HSBC - Assistance Relationship Manager @Seoul, S.Korea
-• Maintained proactive communication with global asset management and insurance companies, providing updates on performance and market trends
+• Maintained proactive communication with global asset management and insurance companies,providing updates on performance and market trends
-• Assisted in the onboarding process of new clients and prepared requests for proposals for potential clients
+• Assisted in the onboarding process of new clients and prepared requests for proposals for potentialclients